Nursing (NURS)

 Fees: Yes.

-NURS 421L Population Health Laboratory2 Credits
+NURS 421L Population Health Clinical 2 Credits

 Prerequisites: NURS 318/NURS 318L, NURS 329/NURS 329L, NURS 333, and NURS 400.

-Corequisites: NURS 421, and NURS 427/NURS 427L.
+Corequisites: NURS 421, NURS 427, and NURS 427L.

 Fees: Yes.

-NURS 426 Nursing Research and Evidence-Based Practice3 Credits
+NURS 426 Nursing Research and Evidence-Based Practice 3 Credits

 Emphasis on nursing research and evidence-based practice in the process of scholarly inquiry in health care.
 Examination of research methodologies and related theories to facilitate development of a research proposal to investigate health care questions and outcomes.